Danacw/SportsStats/README.md

 A python application and Postgres database to retrieve team statistics for the NHL, NBA, and MLB.

 ## Tables and Fields
 Tables are Leagues, Teams, Seasons, and Standings.
-Fields and relationships are outlined as per the ERD below.
+Fields and relationships are outlined as per the Entity Relationship Diagram below.
 <img width="927" alt="Screenshot 2024-12-11 at 1 13 47 PM" src="https://github.com/user-attachments/assets/407ec0b7-eaa6-44c1-bb82-afeebc2359fe" />

 ## Resources